 A view from the Capitoline Hill to the Imperial Fora

 This place, the Capitoline Hill has been the political power center of the whole world.
-The Roman Empire was ruled from the Capitoline Hill that had the other most important parts of ancient Rome at its foot: the Roman Forum, the Imperial Fora and the Palatine Hill.
+They ruled the Roman Empire from the Capitoline Hill and the other important parts of ancient Rome were at nearby: the Roman Forum, the Imperial Fora and the Palatine Hill.

 From the Capitoline Hill you can still today get the best views to the most central remains of Imperial Rome.
-So you should start exploring ancient Rome on this hill.
+So why not start exploring ancient Rome on this hill.

-The hill itself doesn’t have any ancient Roman buildings left, they were replaced by Renaissance palaces by Michelangelo.
+The hill itself doesn’t have any ancient Roman buildings left, Renaissance palaces by Michelangelo once replaced them.

-The pretty geometric square, too, is Michelangelo’s and at the top of the walking ramp to Capitol Hill stand the twin Gods, Castor and Pollux (a man and a horse).
+The pretty geometric square, too, is Michelangelo’s and the walking ramp to Capitol Hill is topped by the twin Gods, Castor and Pollux (a man and a horse).

 There are more stairs to the hill though, the Aracoeli Staircase.
-124 marble steps are needed to take you in the church of Santa Maria in Aracoeli.
+124 marble steps take you up to the church of Santa Maria in Aracoeli.

 Victor Emmanuel Monument